Industrial-Shields/librpiplc/README.md

-# RPIPLC-LIB library
+# librpiplc

 ### by Industrial Shields
-rpiplc-lib implements some common applications on industrial environments for Raspberry based Industrial Shields PLCs.
+**librpiplc** implements useful functions to use Raspberry based Industrial Shields PLCs for industrial environments.
 It also contains some adaptations based on the code structure of the Arduino IDE to make it more familiar.